DukeCHSI/bivalent-analyte-modeling/README.md

 An R-package for fitting binding kinetics data using the bivalent analyte model.

+# Overview

+This repository contains the necessary files to execute the first version of bivalent analyte model developed by Nguyen et al.

+Please cite the following when implementing this depository: Nguyen, K., Li, K., McCarthy, J., & Dennison, S. M. Bivalent Analyte Model Package (Version 1.0) [Computer software]. https://github.com/DukeCHSI/Bivalent-Analyte-Modeling

+# Description

+This package provides the ability to analyze bivalent analyte binding data collected on a high throughput SPR platform, such as Carterra LSA.
+The package sequentially analyzes each individual sensorgram and generates report-ready style fitted sensorgrams and parameter estimates.

 # Folder Structure

 The depository comprises of two main folders: